 Anyone with a laptop and an idea can start a blog.
-If you have a passion for a particular subject that you believe you can use to entertain or educate the masses, blogging is a great business to consider.
+If you have a passion for a particular subject that you believe you can use to entertain or educate the masses, blogging is one of many great online businesses to consider.

 Getting started as a blogger is simple and practically free, since all you need is your computer and a website.
 You’ll need to put some time and money into advertising, since most of your revenue will be ad-based, requiring constant web traffic.
 The more people that read your blog, the higher the amount a business is willing to pay to advertise on your site.
 Highly successful blogs can bring in over $10,000 per month.

 A review website is a place where consumers can leave feedback about companies, products, or services, and read existing reviews about them.
-This business venture is particularly worth considering for entrepreneurs with web development experience.
+This business venture is particularly worth considering for an entrepreneur with web development experience.
 Popular review platforms in operation today include Yelp, TripAdvisor, and Trustpilot.

 Primary startup expenses for a review website include the cost of building and marketing the platform -- you can expect to invest about $5,000 upfront if you plan on starting in your home.
 Earning potential can easily rise to six figures annually if you choose to turn it into a full-time business.

 Learn how to start a review website.

 A successful online magazine publisher has a skill set that includes the talents of a writer, editor, web developer, webmaster, advertising salesperson, and business person rolled into one.
 Online magazines can focus on such a wide variety of subjects that anyone with the necessary skills to launch one can find an audience for their content.